Mainland Travel Permit for Hong Kong and Macao Resident: Applying for a Home Return Permit

-The China Travel Service (CTS) is the sole authorized agency by the Public Security Bureau (PSB) to provide services to help accept applications in Hong Kong and Macau.
+The China Travel Service (CTS) is the sole agency authorized by the Public Security Bureau (PSB) to provide services to help accept applications in Hong Kong and Macau.
 However, the PSB of Guangdong processes all applications and issues the permit on behalf of the Ministry of Public Security.

-Holders who have lost their Home Return Permit in Mainland can apply for a temporary replacement at the CTS branch in Huanggang.
-They will, however, need to apply for a new Home Return Permit on return to Hong Kong or Macau with the CTS.
+Holders of a Home Return Permit in Mainland who have lost it can apply for a temporary replacement at the CTS branch in Huanggang.
+However, they must apply for a new Home Return Permit upon their return to Hong Kong or Macau with the CTS.

 Hong Kong and Macau Chinese Nationals in foreign countries, who do not already have a Home Return Permit, can apply to their local Chinese foreign mission for a passport-like Chinese Travel Document to visit Mainland China.

 Nationality of holders

-A home return permit constitutes proof of Chinese nationality in Mainland China.
+A home return permit issued to a Chinese national constitutes proof of Chinese nationality in Mainland China.
 Its status in Hong Kong law is less clear, due to the principle of one country, two systems and the designation of the Hong Kong Immigration Department as the competent authority to determine matters under the Chinese Nationality Law relating to Hong Kong permanent residents.
-As Vice-President of the Court of Appeal Wally Yeung wrote:
+As Vice-president of the Court of Appeal Wally Yeung wrote: